slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Action expresses priorities."
 -- Mahatma Gandhi*

+> *"Many fail to finish, but many more fail to start.
+The hardest work in any work is to start.
+You can't finish until you start, so get good at starting."
+-- Kevin Kelly*

 ### On timing

 <!--
-> *"half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough."
--- Josh Billings*
 > *"Waiting hurts.
 Forgetting hurts.
 But not knowing which decision to take can sometimes be the most painful."
 -- Paulo Coelho*
+-->

 > *"The cock that crows too early gets his head cut off."
--- Proverb*
--->

-> *"The best time to plant a tree was 20 years ago.
-The second best time is right now."
 -- Proverb*

 > *"About 99% of the time, the right time is right now."